Dark-Red-Apple/neko-slider/README.md

 # NekeSlider
-A simple left to right(or right to left slider, optional)
+A simple left to right(or right to left slider, optional) You can see a demo Here: <a hreft="https://jsbin.com/nofepajagi/edit?html,css,output"></a>
 ## What's included

 Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
 You'll see something like this: